Virtual PBX Phone Systems: The Guide to Getting Started

 Direct Lines and Extensions

 A virtual PBX service works with toll free numbers and local numbers alike.
-Unlimited users and extensions are included with Telzio at no additional cost.
+Unlimited users and extensions are included with Telzio phone plans at no additional cost.

 A virtual phone system also bundles in virtual fax service.
 Faxes are received via email and also accessible online.
 Faxes can be sent through the web portal, as well as via email.